 What to bring

-While we’ve have focused this 2 week Japan itinerary around the sakura blossoms each of the cities are faves of ours and have a place on any travel plan.
+While we have focused this 2 week Japan itinerary around the Sakura blossoms each of the cities is a favourite of ours and has a place on any travel plan.
 Although I’m a lover of the cherry blossoms we’ve enjoyed exploring Japan in all seasons and the itinerary absolutely works at other times of year too.

 Interested?
 Save these images to Pinterest.